javedahsan/YelpCampProject/readme.md

 * Install and configure connect-flash
 * Add bootstrap alerts to header

+## Work to be done:
-## Adding refactoring landing page
+    * Adding refactoring landing page
+    * Adding more Test cases
+    * Refactoring Test cases ( separate Testcases and input data in different folders)
+    * Any Suggestions welcome!